Katharine Susannah Prichard: Death of husband

 While she was visiting the Soviet Union in 1933, her husband Jim Throssell committed suicide when his business failed during the Great Depression.

 In 1934 her membership of the Communist Party of Australia and the Movement Against War and Fascism led her to lead the Egon Kisch welcome committee, which rapidly metamorphosed into a committee to defend Kisch from exclusion from Australia.

 The novel Intimate Strangers (1937) was a turning point in her life.
-The "fire of a regenerating idea" referred to in the novel's revised conclusion was reflected in the author's life.
+She had left the initial draft of the novel with her husband while she travelled to Russia collecting material for a new work.
+After his suicide, and her return to Australia, she changed a major incident in the novel – the suicide of a main character – as she feared that the novel may have influenced her husband.

 Goldfields trilogy

 Her extended work The Goldfields Trilogy – The Roaring Nineties (1946), Golden Miles (1948), and Winged Seeds (1950) is a notable reconstruction of social and personal histories in Western Australia's goldfields from the 1890s to 1946.